bnb-chain/bnb-chain.github.io/docs/learn/incentives.md

 ## Principle
 Considering the following points:

-1. Fairness, competitiveness, and redundancy: Everyone has a chance to run a relayer even on cheap hardware.
+1. **Fairness, competitiveness, and redundancy:** Everyone has a chance to run a relayer even on cheap hardware.
 It should be hard for someone to get all the rewards.
-2. Simplicity.
+2. **Simplicity**.
-3. Robustness: The relayer may have a strategy to make its largest profit accordingly, under any condition, the interchain communication should not be blocked.
+3. **Robustness:** The relayer may have a strategy to make its largest profit accordingly, under any condition, the interchain communication should not be blocked.
-4. Low Risk: The relayer should take a little risk to play in this game.
+4. **Low Risk:** The relayer should take a little risk to play in this game.
 For the top N relayers, they should gain enough rewards to cover the cost.

 It is tough hard to achieve all these goals; we make some trade-off on robustness and low risk in the following design.